Chinese Americans: Museums

-There are a number of museums in the United States specifically focusing on and documenting the Chinese American experience, the most prominent being the Museum of Chinese in America in Manhattan's Chinatown, established in 1980; as well as others, including the Chinese American Museum in Los Angeles, the Chinese American Museum of Chicago, the Chinese Historical Society of America in San Francisco, and the Chinese American Museum in Washington, D.C.
+A number of museums in the United States are devoted to Chinese American experience.
+The most prominent are the Museum of Chinese in America in Manhattan's Chinatown, established in 1980.
+Others include the Chinese American Museum in Los Angeles, the Chinese American Museum of Chicago, the Chinese Historical Society of America in San Francisco, and the Chinese American Museum in Washington, D.C.

 Demographics

 Population

 The chart on the right shows the total number of ethnic Chinese in the United States since 1850.